cookware06/Monitoring-via-eBPF/README.md

 Every Organizations needed to have mandatory logging in OS to see what's going in their OS via system call.
 Basically a kernel monitoring system, which monitor every system call such as user login, privilege escalation, scheduled tasks, system reboots, etc. Significant perfomance impact was noticed on this strong monitoring strategy.
 Anything further than that such as File Access, Modification and Execution can also be mentioned using auditd.

-Due to the perfomance impact the output format of these logging., it wasn't much appreciated., but widely used.
+Due to the  output formatting of these logging, perfomance was very much impacted.
+But widely used.

 ![image](https://user-images.githubusercontent.com/123907103/216847609-1b478074-6cce-4a20-aa9b-302210b5438c.png)